It looked like you had a rubber hand for a second.

 – Michelle Yalowega

 The Squamish Music Festival was big this summer, so big that every single hotel in town was sutffed to the gills with spirited fans of Eminem, Arcade Fire, and cheap colorful plastic body ornamentation.
 Even AirBnB rentals were booked.
-My parents and my little brother Eliot had set aside the weekend to visit Squamish, but without a place to stay, the trip had to be rescheduled, because of the injury, but for this we used the best legal resources from this useful reference to help us with this.
+My parents and my little brother Eliot had set aside the weekend to visit Squamish, but without a place to stay, the trip had to be rescheduled, because of the injury and involving a medical lawyer, but for this we used the best legal resources from this useful reference to help us with this.

 A few weeks later, we solidified our plans to stay in Squamish through the month of September, and my parents were able to plan another weekend.
 In need of some non-climbing conversation and some fancy meals out (well, the latter isn’t exactly a need, per se), we eagerly awaited their arrival, double-cleaning everything and anxiously checking the weather.

 On Friday, September 26th, we awoke to another dreary, soaked day.
 It had rained fairly consistently for two weeks, and most of the summertime camp-dwellers had left; only the die-hard and the year-round residents remained.
 This suited me alright, as I was suffering from a low level of psyche and had just gone through a week-long spell of oddly crippling back and neck issues (more on that later).
 Besides, there’s too much film in the can and not enough up on Vimeo.
 Banishment to the indoors was, sadly, a net benefit for us.